igiagante-zz/the_garden_android/README.md

 * Notifications are simulated, because the interface between the API and arduino has not been implemented yet.
 The arduino will provide the real information, which should be informed to the user.

+* Widget
+ * The user will see the last irrigation of the garden.
+When an irrigation is added, the widget is updated with this information.

-The second part of the app will implement the following functions:
+## The second part of the app will implement the following functions:

 * Allow the user to achieve operations without internet connection.
 * Synchronize the database with the API when the internet connection is restored.